 The Racial Justice Clinic provides an opportunity for students to work on landmark, cutting edge civil rights litigation with the national office of the ACLU.
 Clinic students explore current challenges to, and creative strategies for, engaging in racial justice advocacy and litigation.
 Students also learn pre-trial case development and negotiation skills through simulations.

-Students in the Racial Justice Clinic may work on any of these matters under the supervision of ACLU legal staff, Professor Vanita Gupta, deputy legal director in charge of the Center on Justice at the ACLU, and Professor Claudia Angelos of the full-time NYU faculty.
+Students in the Racial Justice Clinic may work on any of these matters under the supervision of ACLU legal staff, and Professor Claudia Angelos of the full-time NYU faculty.
 Clinic students work collaboratively with the faculty, the ACLU lawyers, and each other on the tasks that the litigation calls for, including making intake decisions, handling clients, case investigation, planning and strategy, drafting pleadings, motions, and briefs, and preparing depositions and motions argument.

 If you are interested in applying to the Racial Justice Clinic, please submit the standard application, resume and transcript online through CAMS.
 Selection of students is not based on interviews; however, you are welcome to come to a small group meeting of applicants and faculty so that we can have the opportunity to meet each other and so that we can answer the questions you may have.
-Please contact the clinic administrator, Steven Bautista, at 212-998-6448 or via email, after you submit your application to sign up for a time.
+We will get in touch with you once all applications are in to set those meetings up.

 We suggest that students who are interested in the Clinic talk to recent students; they know best about the Clinic experience.
-This spring, the students in the Racial Justice Clinic were:
+Students recently in the Racial Justice Clinic are:

-* 5 credits includes 2 clinical credits and 3 academic seminar credits.
+* 5 credits include 2 clinical credits and 3 academic seminar credits.